 “Be strong and courageous.
 Do not be afraid; do not be discouraged, for the LORD your God will be with you wherever you go.”
 Joshua 1: 9

-We have enjoyed some amazing whole school collective worships this term led by different classes across the school.
+We have also enjoyed some amazing whole school collective worships this term led by different classes across the school.

 There has also been some great feedback!